Cherry blossoms are beautiful. Pale pink and in full bloom for just one week each year, they’re elusive and ephemeral. And fickle too.

 About a four-and-a-half hour bus ride south of Seoul, Jinhae is a sleepy naval town that’s home to the biggest cherry blossom festival in South Korea.
 It’s warmer there so their festival starts earlier, around the first week of April.
 This year, it was from April 1-10.
 We weren’t flying back to Manila until the 31st of March, so we thought what better way to spend our last full day in South Korea, than to be surrounded by a sea of pink and white in Jinhae?

 9 hours in a bus in one day may sound a little extreme, but it’s worth it.
 As soon as we stepped off that bus, I knew that we made the right decision.
 Jinhae is awesome.
 Pink EVERYWHERE!
 Scroll down to the bottom of this post for directions on how to get to Jinhae from Seoul.
+We went there on our own so it was a little challenging securing bus tickets.
+If you want the most hassle-free way of attending the Jinhae Cherry Blossom Festival from Seoul, then you can purchase day trip tickets with roundtrip transportation through Klook.

 Every year in Jinahe, an estimated 340,000 cherry trees burst into an ocean of pale pink blossoms.
 It’s said to have one of the biggest concentrations of cherry blossom trees in the world.